Why is this medication prescribed?

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store unopened containers of this medication in the refrigerator.
-Opened blister packs and bottles may be stored at room temperature and away from excess heat and moisture (not in the bathroom) for a certain period of time.
-Opened blister packs may be stored at room temperature for up to 1 week after the first use.
-Opened bottles may be stored at room temperature for up to 1 month after the first use.
+Opened blister packs and bottles may be stored at room temperature and away from excess heat and moisture (not in the bathroom) for 3 months.
+Do not refrigerate the tablets after opening.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach. http://www.upandaway.org